osrf/gazebo_tutorials/install_on_windows/tutorial_6-0.md

         cd ..\..\sdformat
         mkdir build
         cd build
+        #if you want debug, run ..\configure Debug
         ..\configure
         nmake
         nmake install

-    You should now have an installation of Sdformat in gz-ws/sdformat/build/install/Release.
+    You should now have an installation of Sdformat in gz-ws/sdformat/build/install/Release or gz-ws/sdformat/build/install/Debug.

 1. In the same Windows shell, configure and build Gazebo:

         cd ..\..\gazebo
         mkdir build
         cd build
+        #if you want debug, run ..\configure Debug
         ..\configure
         nmake gzclient
         nmake gzserver

-    Once this all works you should now have an installation of Gazebo in gz-ws/gazebo/build/install/Release.
+    Once this all works you should now have an installation of Gazebo in gz-ws/gazebo/build/install/Release or gz-ws/gazebo/build/install/Debug.

 ## Running